The Bankrate promise

 The Capital One Venture Rewards Credit Card is dangling 75,000 miles in front of new cardholders who spend $4,000 in their first three months with the card.
 These can offset $750 in travel or potentially stretch even further via transfer partners that include Aeroplan (Air Canada), British Airways, Etihad, Qantas, Turkish Airlines and more.
 TPG values Capital One miles at 1.85 cents each.

-The Marriott Bonvoy Boundless® Credit Card has a different structure, awarding new cardholders 3 Free Night Awards (each night valued up to 50,000 points) after spending $3,000 on purchases in your first 3 months from account opening.
+The Marriott Bonvoy Boundless® Credit Card has a different structure, awarding new cardholders 100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.